UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-15.md

 Williams’ descriptions of the Pacific emphasised its spiritual darkness, dwelling on ‘idol-worship’, infanticide and human sacrifice, but blended this rhetorical _othering_ with what Jane Samson has called _brothering_ – a parallel emphasis on a potential for redemption.[^38] In discussing human sacrifice, Williams asked his audience to imagine their distress if their own husbands and fathers had been selected as a victim, declaring:

-And do not for a moment imagine, my dear hearers, that because these wives, and sons and daughters, are of a different colour from yourselves, that they are without natural affection. ‘_God hath made of one blood all that dwell upon the earth’._[^39]
+> And do not for a moment imagine, my dear hearers, that because these wives, and sons and daughters, are of a different colour from yourselves, that they are without natural affection. ‘_God hath made of one blood all that dwell upon the earth’._[^39]

 Alongside speaking at meetings, Williams engaged the Directors in London, persuading them to support the establishment of a theological college at Rarotonga but struggled to get them to take on the expense of a missionary ship.
-An account of the Tahitian missions, written for the Directors, was printed in the _Missionary Magazine_ in April 1835_,_ where he was introduced in relation to a history of sending ‘idols’ home as indications of conversion:
+An account of the Tahitian missions, written for the Directors, was printed in the _Missionary Magazine_ in April 1835, where he was introduced in relation to a history of sending ‘idols’ home as indications of conversion:

-By the enterprise and diligence of Mr. Williams in conjunction with his brethren, the gospel has been extended to the numerous islands situated to the west and south of Tahiti, where idolatry has been abolished, whence coffins-full of _dead gods_ have been shipped for England, and where flourishing churches now exist.[^40]
+> By the enterprise and diligence of Mr. Williams in conjunction with his brethren, the gospel has been extended to the numerous islands situated to the west and south of Tahiti, where idolatry has been abolished, whence coffins-full of _dead gods_ have been shipped for England, and where flourishing churches now exist.[^40]

 Williams acknowledged many challenges, two decades after the initial conversion of Tahiti, including the widespread use of ‘ardent spirits’, but suggested this was not unexpected since:

-Christianity imposes great restraints upon a people who have been habituated to the unrestrained influence of passion; this was restrained while the excitement of novelty lasted, but as soon as that subsided, these restraints became irksome.[^41]
+_Christianity imposes great restraints upon a people who have been habituated to the unrestrained influence of passion; this was restrained while the excitement of novelty lasted, but as soon as that subsided, these restraints became irksome._[^41]

 Nevertheless, he asserted that ‘in all the lamentable defections, from Christian doctrine and purity… I have never heard of _one_ individual that has ever thought of returning to the worship of their former gods’.[^42]